 3. Can po SIRN while lo nirp nu?
+Guess word again.
 4. Lo are gonna SIRN nu?
 Guess word again.
+Task: Subjects guess the mystery verb from the 6 sentence frames.
+The sentence frames are constructed by replacing words in the 6 utterances with nonsense words.